 Phil received a Bachelor of Electrical Engineering (Honors) degree from the University of New South Wales, Sydney, Australia in 1977 and a Master of Science degree in Physical Education (Biomechanics) from Arizona State University in 1981 and is currently progressing part-time towards his PhD in Biomechanics also at ASU.

-Dr Martin Toms is a senior lecturer in sports coaching at the University of Birmingham in the UK.
+Dr Martin Toms is a senior lecturer in sports coaching in the School of Sport, Exercise & Rehabilitation Sciences at the University of Birmingham in the UK.
 He is heavily involved in golf education and set up and manages the joint University and PGA (of GB&I) programme in Applied Golf Management in 2002.
-He has also been involved in golf education at an International and European level.
+He has also been involved in golf education at a European and International level, and works with Golf Federations and Universities on developing educational synergies and partnerships.

-He was involved in the inaugural Golf Monthly top 25 UK coaches in 2004, and since then has been involved in research and conference presentations (academic and for other national PGA’s) around developing elite coaches and performers, youth performance and talent development.
+He was involved in the inaugural Golf Monthly top 25 UK coaches in 2004, and since then has been involved in research and conference presentations (academic and for other national PGA’s and federations) around developing elite coaches and performers, youth performance and talent development.
 His current work is around profiling elite young players and looking at elite golf from a bio-psycho-social (with emphasis on the social) perspective.
-He has published in many academic and professional spheres and is currently involved in a Pan-European project investigating occupational standards in golf.
+He has published in many academic and professional spheres and was heavily involved in a recently completed Pan-European project investigating occupational standards in golf (www.golf-stand.com).

-He holds BA(Hons) and MPhil degrees in sport, and also a PhD (participant development and coaching) from Loughborough University (UK).
+He holds BA (Hons) and MPhil degrees in sport, and also a PhD (in participant development and coaching) from Loughborough University (UK).
 He also sits on the board of the European Association for Sport and Society as co-editor of their journal.
+He is currently developing a manuscript on golf with a leading publisher and is heavily involved in reviewing golf related papers for many international journals.
 He has doctoral and masters students involved in researching golf talent and performance and focuses specifically on the socio-cultural aspects of the game.
+Follow his work and conversations on Twitter @drmartintoms.